 The Three Geese White Goose Feather with Polyester Bed Pillow provides a medium level of support that’s ideal for back and side sleepers (especially those who don’t like to be propped up too high).
+It's also a great pillow for combination sleepers.
 It’s designed with three chambers—the inner chamber is comprised of 60 percent goose feathers, while the outer two are filled with polyester fibers to add extra volume and fluff.
-It’s encased in an Oeko-Tex certified cotton cover, which is down-proof to prevent any pesky feathers from poking out.
+It’s encased in an Oeko-Tex-certified cotton cover, which is down-proof to prevent any pesky feathers from poking out.

 After one month of sleeping with this pillow, our home tester found it to be a worthy addition to her nightly routine.
 “This pillow is very supportive but not overly firm,” she notes.
 “I change positions a good bit during the night and [it] holds up to the challenge.”
 Just note that the cotton cover can be a bit hard to wrangle inside a pillowcase—but once it’s in, it’s in.

-Price at time of publish: $27 for a Queen
+Price at time of publish: $33 for a queen

 Pottery Barn Classic Feather-Down Pillow

 Three levels of support for each type of sleeper

 Commercial washer and dryer required

 The Pottery Barn Classic Feather-Down Pillow is a top choice for anyone who likes their pillows to be firm and supportive.
 These pillows are stuffed with 100 percent down feathers (which tend to be more supportive than down clusters), and you can choose from soft, medium, or firm densities.
 While we haven't had the chance to test this specific pillow from Pottery Barn, we have tested the Pottery Barn Supreme Down Pillow, which was well-constructed and filled with clusters.